 Students engage in various business activities throughout the year that create authentic extended learning opportunities.
-National and international trade shows, local and national business plan competitions and the Global Business Challenge are key components of the VEI program.
+National and international trade shows, local and national business plan competitions, and the Global Business Challenge are all key components of the VEI program.

 Other extended learning opportunities include:

 • Mentoring by key members of the local business community